iterative/dvc.org/content/blog/2022-1-18-January-22-heartbeat.md

 https://media.giphy.com/media/3ohzdIuqJoo8QdKlnW/giphy.gif

-In case you missed it we now have have an
+In case you missed it we now have an
 [Awesome Iterative Projects Repository.](https://github.com/iterative/awesome-iterative-projects) This repository is a list of projects relying on Iterative tools to achieve awesomeness.
 Recent additions to the list include: